PowerPoint VBA Password Remover

 Macro Project Preview

-View the complete macro structure before unlocking - PerfectScript modules, dialogs and commands.
+View the complete VBA project structure before unlocking - standard modules, userforms and class modules.
 Know exactly what automation code you're recovering.

 Batch